Skip to content

 Plastic-Free Packaging

 Since 2020, every package we send uses zero plastic.
 No poly mailers.
 No plastic wrap.
 Materials that return to the earth the way everything should.
-This decision started a conversation — and other production houses in Bali began making the shift too.

 06